Fengdan92/KEGG-database/README.md

 * Codes to reconstruct genome-scale metabolic networks automatically from KEGG database ("multi" and "database" folder)
 * Codes to conduct Flux Balance Analysis (FBA) on an established E.coli model i*ML*1515, and calculate the Louvain modularity for the resulting bipartite directed weighted network ("fba and modularity" folder).

+This is part of my research that started in Summer 2017.
+Codes have all been tested and are working.
+However, many codes need to be polished to enhance efficiency and understandability. **Please refer to this github page if you use my codes in your work.**

 # Instructions
 ## Reconstruction of genome-scale metabolic networks automatically from KEGG database ("multi" and "database" folder)
 * Run multi/multi_preparation.py